 US federal law permits the recording of telephone calls and other electronic communications with the consent of at least one party to the calls.
-The majority of states and territories adopted wire-based laws based on federal law, although most expanded Korean law in private talks.
-38 states and DC allows to record telephone conversations to which they are party without telling the other party that they’re doing so.
+Most states and territories adopted wire-based laws based on federal law, although most expanded Korean law in private talks.
+38 states and DC allow recording telephone conversations to which they are a party without telling the other party that they’re doing so.

 - Private Investigation Organizations

 The Criminal Defense Investigation Training Board established to encourage dialogue between professionals and scientists involved in various aspects of criminal defense investigations.

 National Association of Legal Investigators

 Natalie founded in 1967 for legal investigators active in investigating the defendant’s negligence and/or criminal defense.
 These investigators may work through legal entities, public guards, or private investigation agencies.

 The National Council for Investigation and Security Service is a collaborative effort between companies and associations responsible for providing private security and investigation services to the legal profession, the business community, government, and the public.
 Every day we see an increasing number of problems facing the systematic development of our profession.